-Although we said earlier that Binaurally encoded files are not compatible with stereo loud speaker systems, it turns out that in SPAT Revolution there is a way to play binaurally encoded signals on loud speakers if necessary.
-You can do this by transcoding a binaural stream into a Transaural stream either at the Input Transcoder stage of the Environment Setup graph or at the Master Transcoder stage.
+Although we said earlier that binaurally encoded files are not compatible with stereo loudspeaker systems, it turns out that in SPAT Revolution there is a way to play binaurally encoded signals on loudspeakers if necessary.
+You can do this by transcoding a binaural stream into a Transaural stream either at the Input Transcoder stage or at the Master Transcoder stage of the Setup page graph.

 The term Transaural refers only to the transcoding of binaural signals into loudspeaker-compatible signals.
 The reproduction mode is also known as “cross-talk cancellation” as it uses this very process to establish the loudspeaker-compatible signals.

-An optimum listening position such as that needed for Transaural decoding, is also known as ‘ the sweet spot ‘.
+An optimum listening position such as that needed for Transaural decoding, is also known as the Sweet Spot (see Listener Position).
 It is a fundamental concept to be aware of as we move into the next section: Channel Based streams and panning algorithms.